Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/types-subtypes-and-special-abilities.md

 otherwise follows the rules for the Track feat.
 Creatures tracking by scent ignore the effects of surface conditions and poor visibility.

+### Shapechanger Subtype
-**Shapechanger Subtype:** A shapechanger has the supernatural ability to assume one or more alternate forms.
+A shapechanger has the supernatural ability to assume one or more alternate forms.
 Many magical effects allow some kind of shape shifting, and not every creature that can change shapes has the shapechanger subtype.